jmatsumura/docker_lgtview/README.md

 ./Apache - this container houses the web server front-end along with the ExtJS dependencies

-Images:

-MongoDB - houses the backend DB that LGTview pulls from
+./MongoDB - houses the backend DB that LGTview pulls from

 # TO BE ADDED WITH FUTURE UPDATES
 Containers: